LCC-CIT/CS233JS-CourseMaterials/Labs/Lab05-HtmlCanvas/Lab05_Instructions_HtmlCanvas.md

 1. Get more  practice with JS dev tools like Node, NPM and Vite.
 1. Get more experience using a node package (`lena.js`)
-1. Get more practicce writing code that uses local storage.
+1. Get more practice writing code that uses local storage.
 1. Get experience programming with the HTML5 Canvas.

 ## Instructions